ardus-world/ardus-world.github.io/content/introduction.md

 +++
 title = "Introduction"
-weight = 1
-sort_by = "weight"
+date = 2019-11-27
 insert_anchor_links = "right"
 +++

-# Introduction

 The continent of Ardus is a Campaign setting for Dungeons & Dragons 5th Edition.

 I aim to use this as a searchable wiki of information about the setting as I build it up, so that both myself and other players can use it as a resource when creating characters, adventurers, and campaigns.

+---

+What makes Ardus unique?
-> Ardus is a land of sword and sorcery, where adventurers seek out their glory and their fortune, where kingdoms rise and fall, where powerful individuals strive to impact the world...
+> Ardus is a land where humans are not the dominant race.
+> The main continent is primarily ruled by a Goblin Eempire, with some areas under the control of a variety of Elves, a collection of Dwarf holds, and a lone Dragonborn Citadel.
+> Humans are scattered in settlements throughout the world, including a few independent city states that have the strength to hold against the Goblin power.

+---

 ## Goblinoid Empire - Goblins, Hobgoblins, Bugbears
 Most of the continent is ruled by an imperial empire of goblinoids, ruled by